The Internet has the potential to transform people's lives, and we need to harness this potential for the benefit of everybody.

 The paper, authored by Marianne Elliott from The Workshop, is focused on listening and learning from those with lived experience of digital exclusion.
 The Vodafone Foundation and InternetNZ commissioned the research as an important next step in working towards the vision of a digitally connected Aotearoa New Zealand.

-We have also written a position paper and created the Digital Divides Map as resources to help us understand and tackle this digital divide challenge.
+We have also written a position paper as a resource to help us understand and tackle this digital divide challenge.

 Read InternetNZ's position paper, 'Solving Digital Divides Together' here.